seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 ``MachineInstr``'s are initially selected in SSA-form, and are maintained in SSA-form until register allocation happens.
-For the most part, this is trivially simple since LLVM is already in SSA form; LLVM PHI nodes become machine code PHI nodes, and virtual registers are only allowed to have a single definition.
+For the most part, this is trivially simple since LLVM37 is already in SSA form; LLVM37 PHI nodes become machine code PHI nodes, and virtual registers are only allowed to have a single definition.